 Parameter Description Enable NMOS Registry Starts an NMOS registry on the GV Convergent controller.
-NMOS Registry Priority Sets the priority of the registry that is started when the 'Enable NMOS Registry' option is enabled.
+For more information about how to configure and use GV Convergent's NMOS registry, see To use GV Convergent's built-in NMOS Registry, on page 141.
+NMOS Registry Priority Sets the priority of GV Convergent's built-in registry that is started when the Enable NMOS Registry option is enabled.
 Domain Ids Only applications / devices that use the same Domain IDs can communicate with each other on the network.
 For example, this parameter is used by SAM devices.
 This is a comma separated list of domain IDs on which you want to discover devices and communicate with them.
 The default value for Grass Valley equipment is 101.
 Valid range: 0 to 232.